O8pen/codeforces_burakalp/README.md

-Codeforces question and answers, solved by Burak Alp Yasar
+Codeforces questions and answers, solved by Burak Alp Yasar